rangle/ngCourse2/handout/06-change-detection.md

 **Phase 1 (Application):**

-In the first phase, our application (or our code) is responsable for updating the models in response to some event.
+In the first phase, the application (our code) is responsible for updating the models in response to some event.
 In this scenario, the properties `actor.firstName` and `actor.lastName` are updated.

 **Phase 2 (Change Detection):**

-Now that our models are updated, angular needs to update the templates using the Change Detection.
+Now that our models are updated, angular needs to update the templates using change detection.

-Change Detection always starts at the root component, in this case the `MainComponent` and it checks if any of the model properties bound to its template have changed, comparing the old value of each property (before the event was triggered) to the new one (after the models were updated).
-The MainComponent template has a reference to three properties, `slogan`, `title`, and `actor`, so the comparison made by the Change Detection will look like:
+Change detection always starts at the root component, in this case the `MainComponent` and it checks if any of the model properties bound to its template have changed, comparing the old value of each property (before the event was triggered) to the new one (after the models were updated).
+The `MainComponent` template has a reference to three properties, `slogan`, `title`, and `actor`, so the comparison made by the change detection will look like:

 - Is `(old)slogan === (new)slogan` Yes.
 - Is `(old)title === (new)title`?
 Yes.